-- Publishes consultations and surveys on the Council website and uses a consultation checklist based on the Gunning Principles to structure consultations to ensure good communication guidelines are adhered to.
-We also have an adopted Consultation and Engagement strategy in place. - Utilises social media on a daily basis including Twitter, Instagram, Facebook, LinkedIn and YouTube to provide instant information on Council services thus allowing for a free flow of comments from stakeholders. - Uses dedicated Locality Engagement Officers to attend local events to canvas the opinions of stakeholders to help shape the delivery of Council services. - Produces specific e-bulletins for various interest groups including Business, Housing, Neighbourhood Planning, etc. - Publishes an Annual Report available on the Council website which openly demonstrates how Council resources are used.
+- Publishes consultations and surveys on the Council website and uses a consultation checklist based on the Gunning Principles to structure consultations to ensure good communication guidelines are adhered to. - Utilises social media on a daily basis including Twitter, Instagram, Facebook, LinkedIn and YouTube to provide instant information on Council services thus allowing for a free flow of comments from stakeholders. - Uses dedicated Locality Engagement Officers to attend local events to canvas the opinions of stakeholders to help shape the delivery of Council services. - Produces specific e-bulletins for various interest groups including Business, Housing, Neighbourhood Planning, etc. - Publishes an Annual Report available on the Council website which openly demonstrates how Council resources are used.